-NMERB retirees receiving pension benefits under either Option B or C who have a living designated beneficiary, other than a current or former spouse, may exercise a onetime irrevocable option to either designate a new beneficiary or receive future pension benefits under Option A pursuant to Section 22-11-29(E) NMSA 1978.
+NMERB retirees receiving pension benefits under either Option B or C who have a living designated beneficiary, other than a current or former spouse or the supplemental needs trust of the retired member's spouse or former spouse, may exercise a onetime irrevocable option to either designate a new beneficiary or receive future pension benefits under Option A pursuant to Section 22-11-29(E) NMSA 1978.

-If you contemplate a change in beneficiaries under Options B or C, there is a \$100 processing fee incurred for calculating a new annuity amount regardless of whether you proceeded to make the contemplated change or not.
+If you request a change in beneficiaries under Options B or C, there is a \$100 processing fee incurred for calculating a new annuity amount regardless of whether you ultimately make the contemplated change or not.

-Note that new beneficiary designation and the amount of the pension benefit will be subject to court orders regarding division of community property and child support obligations provided for in Section 22-11-42(B) NMSA 1978.
+Note that a new beneficiary designation and the amount of the pension benefit will be subject to court orders regarding division of community property and child support obligations provided for in Section 22-11-42(B)&(C) NMSA 1978.